cp3fr/Quadrotor-Control/README.md

 ### Scenario 1: Intro ###

-Tune the `Mass` of the quadrotor until it hovers in [QuadPhysicalParams.txt](../master/config/QuadPhysicalParams.txt/#L13).
+In [QuadPhysicalParams.txt](../master/config/QuadPhysicalParams.txt/#L13) tune the `Mass` parameter until the quadrotor hovers.

 ### Scenario 2: Body rate and pitch/roll control ###

-(1) Update the function [GenerateMotorCommands()](../master/src/QuadControl.cpp/#L71-L84), by converting controller outputs for collective thrust `collThrustCmd` and moments around x, y, z in the body frame `momentCmd` into four thrust components:
+(1) In [QuadControl.cpp](../master/src/QuadControl.cpp/#L71-L84) update the function `GenerateMotorCommands()` by converting the outputs of the cascaded controller (i.e., collective thrust `collThrustCmd` and moments around x, y, z in the body frame `momentCmd`) into four thrust components:

 * `t1 = collThrustCmd`: Collective thrust

-* `t2 = momentCmd.x / l`: Thrust generating a moment around x.
-The conversion needs to consider the perpendicular distance of the motors from the x axis `l = L / sqrt(2.f)`, where `l` is perpendicular distance and `L` is motor distance from center.
+* `t2 = momentCmd.x / l`: Thrust generating roll rotation.
+The conversion needs to consider the perpendicular distance of the motors from the x axis `l = L / sqrt(2.f)`, where `L` is motor distance from center.

-* `t3 = momentCmd.y / l`: Thrust generating a moment around y (conversion similar to x).
+* `t3 = momentCmd.y / l`: Thrust generating pitch rotation (conversion similar to x).

-* `t4 = -momentCmd.z / kappa`: Thrust generating a moment around z.
+* `t4 = -momentCmd.z / kappa`: Thrust generating yaw rotation.
 The conversion needs to invert the direction of thrust because in NED coordinates z axis points down.
 One needs to consider the drag / thrust coefficient `kappa`.

 Then, use the four thrust components to mix and assign thrust for individual motors to `cmd.desiredThrustsN`.
 Pay attention to the order of motors, which is different to the python code: